Speedwell Forge LAKE

 The Commission historically has stocked the lake with Channel Catfish fingerling.

-A fishing pier is available for persons with disabilities.
+A fishing pier for persons with disabilities is scheduled to be built in the Fall of 2017.
 Access for shore fishing is good.
 Numerous habitat improvement structures are present in the lake as a result of PFBC/sportsmen cooperation.

 Trout are stocked in Hammer Creek immediately downstream from the lake, part of that stretch is on Commission property.

 Fish habitat structures have been placed in the lake (view PDF map) over the years as part of the Commission's Fish Habitat Improvement Program.

 Boating is limited to boats powered by electric motors and un-powered boats.
 Three launch ramps are available along with associated parking facilities.